-Hatred - Rage, effects of on the system - Uncovering of the teeth - Rage in the insame - Anger and indignation - As expressed by the various races of man - Sneering and defiance - The uncovering of the canine tooth on one side of the face.
+Hatred-Rage, effects of on the system-Uncovering of the teeth -Rage in the insanc-Anger and indignation-As expressed by the various races of man-Sneering and defiance-The uncovering of the canine tooth on one side of the face.

 IF we have suffered or expect to suffer some wilful injury from a man, or if he is in any way offensive to us, we dislike him; and dislike easily rises into hatred.
 Such feelings, if experienced in a moderate degree, are not clearly expressed by any movement of the body or features, excepting perhaps by a certain gravity of behaviour, or by some ill-temper.
 Few individuals, however, can long reflect about a hated person, without feeling and exhibiting signs of indignation or rage.
 But if the offending person be quite insignificant, we experience merely disdain or contempt.
 If, on the other hand, he is all-powerful, then hatred passes into terror, as when a slave thinks about a cruel master, or a savage about a bloodthirsty malignant deity.1 Most of our emotions are so closely connected with their expression, that they hardly exist if the body remains passive-the nature of the expression depending in chief part on the nature of the actions which have been habitually performed under this particular state of the mind.
-A man, for instance, may know that his life is in the extremest peril, and may strongly desire to See some remarks to this effect by Mr. Bain, 'The Emotions and the Will,' 2nd edit, 1865, p.
-127. O The Complete Work of Charles Darwin Online ANGER.
+A man, for instance, may know that his life is in the extremest peril, and may strongly desire to save it, yet may exclaim as did Louis XVI., when surrounded by a fierce mob, "Am I afraid? feel my pulse."
+So a man may intensely hate another, but until his bodily frame is affected he cannot be said to be enraged.

+1 See some remarks to this effect by Mr. Bain, 'The Emotions and the Will,' 2nd edit.
+1865, p.
+127.

-save it; yet, as Louis XVL said, when surrounded by a fierce mob, "Am I afraid? feel my pulse."
-So a man may intensely hate another, but until his bodily frame is affected, he cannot be said to be enraged.
-Rage .- I have already had occasion to treat of this emotion in the third chapter, when discussing the direct influence of the excited sensorium on the body, in combination with the effects of habitually associated actions.
+Rage .--- I have already had occasion to treat of this emotion in the third chapter, when discussing the direct influence of the excited sensorium on the body, in combination with the effects of habitually associated actions.
 Rage exhibits itself in the most diversified manner.
 The heart and circulation are always affected; the face reddens or becomes purple, with the veins on the forehead and neck distended.
-The reddening of the skin has been observed with the copper-coloured Indians of South America,2 and even, as it is said, on the white cicatrices left by old wounds on negroes,3 Monkeys also redden from passion.
+The reddening of the skin has been observed with the copper-coloured Indians of South America,2 and even, as it is said, on the white cicatrices left by old wounds on negroes.3 Monkeys also redden from passion.
 With one of my own infants, under four months old, I repeatedly observed that the first symptom of an approaching passion was the rushing of the blood into his bare scalp.
-On the other hand, the action of the heart is sometimes so much impeded by great rage, that the countenance becomes pallid or livid.4 and not a few men with heart-disease have dropped down dead under this powerful emotion.
-The respiration is likewise affected; the chest heaves, and the dilated nostrils quiver.
-As Tennyson writes, "sharp breaths of anger puffed her fairy nostrils out."
-Rengger, Naturgesch. der Säugethiere von Paraguay, 1830, s.
-3, Sir C. Bell, 'Anatomy of Expression,' p.
-96. On the other hand, Dr. Burgess ('Physiology of Blushing,' 1839, p.
-31) speaks of the reddening of a cicatrix in a negress as of the nature of a blush.
-Moreau and Gratiolet have discussed the colour of the face under the influence of intense passion : see the edit, of IS20 of Lavater, vol. iv, pp. 282 and 300 ; and Gratiolet, De la Physionomic, p.
-345. Sir C. Bell (\Anatomy of Expression," pp. 91, 107) has fully discussed this subject.
-Moreau remarks (in the edit, of 1820 of 'La Physionomie, par G. Lavater," vol. iv, p.
-237), and quotes Portal in The Complete Work of Charles Darwin Online ANGER.
+On the other hand, the action of the heart is sometimes so much impeded by great rage, that the countenance becomes pallid or livid,4 and not a few men with heart-disease have dropped down dead under this powerful emotion.

+The respiration is likewise affected; the chest heaves, and the dilated nostrils quiver.5 As Tennyson writes,

+2 Rengger, Naturgesch. der Säugethiere von Paraguay, 1830, p.
+3.